 At a Glance

 To test an unreleased android app with UserTesting, upload the public link to your app build or APK file when you order the test.
-Instructions will be provided to participants to download and install the unreleased Android app before they begin the test.
+Instructions will be provided to contributors to download and install the unreleased Android app before they begin the test.

 Step 1.
 Log in

 Log into your dashboard.

 Click Create test and scroll down to select Create a test.

 Step 3.
 Choose whether you want to test a: Prototype, Website, or App